LaurentTardif/bibliography/architecture/Dependencies/DependenciesManagement.md

 In the case of complex software projects, creating BOMs for libraries created for the needs of these projects can represent a real added value.
 By centralizing the management of library compatibility, you can significantly reduce the effort required to maintain the dependencies of each maven project.
 In this case, maven projects hardly need to define the versions of their dependencies.

 In other words, the "dependencies" section of the pom.xml file should define virtually no versions (dependency sections do not include the "version" tag).

-## Avoid using multiple dependencies for the same functionality

-It is preferable to meet a specific project need with a single dependency.
-For example, avoid using two http clients (e.g. com.squareup.okhttp3:okhttp and org.apache.httpcomponents:httpclient) in the same project.

-However, this recommendation is not always applicable: you may "suffer" from "redundant" transitive dependencies due to the use of libraries that have independently covered their own technical needs.

-### Analyze existing (transitive) dependencies before adding a new one

-When a project needs a new technical service, such as an http client, and there are several libraries that can provide this service, it's a good idea to look in the transitive dependencies to see if such a library isn't already present.
-This will avoid functional redundancy in the project's dependencies.

-You should also check whether the jdk already provides the desired service.
-For example, there's no need to use the "joda-time" library, as the jdk has offered the date/time api (JSR 310) since Java 1.8.

-### Beware of "phantom" dependencies

-Some libraries have shaded some of their dependencies for their own purposes.
-This is the case, for example, with testcontainers, which has shaded (among others) the Jackson serialization library.
-For testcontainers, the namespace com.fasterxml.jackson is replaced by org.testcontainers.shaded.com.fasterxml.jackson.
-This means you can inadvertently declare an object mapper of type org.testcontainers.shaded.com.fasterxml.jackson.databind.ObjectMapper when you'd expect to use type com.fasterxml.jackson.databind.ObjectMapper.

 ## Pay attention to the scope of dependencies